NSW Interschools Information

 3.Organise an Information Night.
 Request an Interschools rep to attend to answer any questions

-Race entry fees are $45 per race, per competitor.
+There has been an increase in race entry fees in 2017.
+Race Entry fees are $45 per event entry, per competitor.
 There is a once only annual registration fee of $30 that is due at the Regional Championships.
 The fee includes event insurance, administration costs and non-voting membership of NSW Snowsports.

 The online entry system generates a tax invoice once you have completed your entries.
 This can be paid by the school or on behalf of the school.
 Payment can be made by Direct Deposit, B Pay or Cheque.
 The School Principal must sign the school tax invoice.
 Cheques and the signed school tax invoice can be sent to: NSW Interschools, PO Box 740 , Jindabyne NSW 2627.